ROBOTIS-GIT/emanual/docs/en/platform/turtlebot3/ros2.md

 - [Related a document for Cartographer](https://google-cartographer.readthedocs.io/en/latest/)
 - [Related a document for Cartographer_ros](https://google-cartographer-ros.readthedocs.io/en/latest/)

-The **SLAM (Simultaneous Localization and Mapping)** is a technique to draw a map by estimating current location in an arbitrary space.
+The **SLAM (Simultaneous Localization And Mapping)** is a technique to draw a map by estimating current location in an arbitrary space.
 The SLAM is a well-known feature of TurtleBot from its predecessors.
 The video here shows you how accurately TurtleBot3 can draw a map with its compact and affordable platform.

-**[TurtleBot, RemotePC]** Sync time between TurtleBot and RemotePC
+**[TurtleBot], [RemotePC]** Sync time between TurtleBot and RemotePC

 ```bash
 $ sudo apt-get install ntpdate